uliska/scheme-book/intro/README.md

 ## *How* To Use Scheme in LilyPond?

-A LilyPond user faces challenges on three levels with using Scheme in LilyPond:
+Learning to use Scheme in LilyPond causes challenges on three layers:

 * learning the language,
 * integrating Scheme code in LilyPond code, and
-* interacting with LilyPond internals through Scheme.
+* (advanced) interaction with LilyPond internals through Scheme.

-The following pages will give some basic information about these three topics, while the rest of this book will give the reader an idea about the “look and feel” of writing Scheme in LilyPond.
-This will make it easier to understand other resources about Scheme or solutions and comments provided in the usual LilyPond resources.
-In Scheme it is often difficult to see the forest for the trees - or with a more specific metaphor: to see the expression for the parentheses.
-Novice users usually are overwhelmed by the need for a different mindset while seasoned users often fail to see the needs of those who don't have that mindset yet.
+The following pages will flesh this out somewhat more detailed, while the rest of the book will provide an idea about the “look and feel” of writing Scheme in LilyPond.
+Selected language characteristics are introduced slowly and thoroughly, while at the same time discussing how Scheme code can painlessly be mixed with LilyPond input code.
+The higher mysteries of advanced interaction with LilyPond internals are deferred to a later bookpart.

-{% credits %}{% endcredits %}